Skip to the content

 • Schools, colleges and universities can sign up to the Young Carers Covenant and show their support for a fair future for young carers and young adult carers.

 • Arrange carer awareness training for staff so that they know who carers are and what support is available.
 This includes support for pupils, but also staff who are carers.
+Raising awareness with other students is also really important.

 • Hold an assembly during Carers Week on caring or share information via your school website/social media.